Updated 28 December 2025.

 - Microsoft Edge – pre-standards support from v124, standards-compliant support from v131.

-- Mozilla Firefox – pre-standards support from v124, standards-compliant support from v132.
+- Mozilla Firefox – pre-standards support from v124, standards-compliant support from v132 for HTTPS connections, and standards-compliant support from v135 that also includes QUIC or HTTP/3 connections by default.

 Applications